pzacha/Solar-system-model/README.md

 ## TODO
 List of features ready and TODOs for future development
-* Option to slow down animation
+* Option to slow down animation.
 * Add GUI.
 * Allow user to change globals from  GUI.
 * Expand project to third dimension.